nestauk/sdg-mapping/codebooks/codebook_sdg_4.md

 - Learning knowledge and skills to promote sustainable development such as human rights, gender equality, promotion of cultural diversity, etc*

-- increase the supply of qualified teachers and scholarships available to developing countries
+- Supply of qualified teachers and scholarships available to developing countries
+- Education facilities that are safe and child, disability and gender sensitive

 To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these.
 More detail on the specific targets is provided below.